-In august 2015 I moved my daughter to college and just like that, she was gone to another city and starting a new life.
-She was happy but left me with an uncertainty I had not faced in years.
-That's when, not knowing what else to do, I called my mom.
-I needed to air out, I needed to share my sorrow, I needed to be understood.
-The idea of making soaps resulted from that connection with my mother, It's just that simple.
+In August of 2015, I moved my daughter to college, and - just like that - she was gone to another city and off starting a new life.
+She was happy, but this left me with an uncertainty I had not faced in years.
+Not knowing what else to do, I called my mom.
+I needed to vent, I needed to share my sorrow, I needed to be understood.
+The idea of making soaps resulted from that connection with my mother.
+It's just that simple.

-I love everything about soap making and when I don’t make soap to sell, I teach children how to make soap ( they are called les « Bénis de Jesus » ).
-It’s part of a mission project my daughter created while visiting Haiti over 6 years ago.
+I love everything about soap making and when I don’t make soap to sell, I delight in teaching children how to make soap through a mission project my daughter created while visiting Haiti years ago called les Bénis de Jesus.

 This is my craft, my passion, my heart and I look forward to sharing this journey with you.